 - 1 medium yellow onion, diced

-- pinch of salt
+- 1/2 tsp salt

 - 3 cloves garlic, crushed

-- 1 1/2 pounds chicken sausage, uncooked, casings removed
+- 1 1/2 pounds chicken sausage, uncooked, casings removed if any

 - 1/2 cup water

-- 1/2 teaspoon each of oregano and crushed red pepper flakes
+- 1/2 teaspoon crushed red pepper flakes

 - 1 teaspoon salt

-- 1/2 teaspoon or so of freshly ground pepper
+- 1/2 teaspoon freshly ground pepper

-- 2 bay leafs
+- 2 bay leaf

-- 1 pound penne pasta
+- 1 pound penne pasta, dried

 - 1/2 cup ricotta cheese

-- 8 ounces grated Havarti cheese
+- 8 ounces Havarti cheese, grated

 - MAKE THE SAUCE

-- Add the garlic and cook for another minute, stirring to make sure the garlic doesn't get brown.
+- Add the garlic and cook for another minute, stirring to make sure the garlic doesn't get brown

 - Simmer on medium heat on the stove for 30 minutes, remove bay leafs.

-- In a large pot, prepare the pasta according to the directions, salting the water before adding the pasta, and removing the pasta about a minute before the final cooking time.
-You want al dente (a little bit firm still) pasta.
+- Prepare the pasta according to the package directions on the box, salting the water with a tablespoon of salt before adding the pasta.Remove the pasta from the water a minute before the final cooking time, as you'll want the pasta to be a little bit firm before before baking.